 CFG works by training a single model to be both a conditional and an unconditional predictor.
 At inference time, we "extrapolate" away from the unconditional prediction toward the conditional one.

 During training, we randomly drop the conditioning (e.g., a text prompt) with some probability (typically 10%).
 In real text-to-image systems, the unconditional branch is usually represented by an empty-prompt embedding or a learned null token, not a literal all-zero vector.
-The example below shows how a batch mixes conditional and unconditional rows:
+This batch mixes conditional and unconditional rows:

 1import json